claceio/docs/content/_index.md

 There are no Python or Javascript dependencies to install, no containers to create, no yaml files to manage.
 Application updates are done with a gitops workflow, with no-build step.
 Staging and preview environments are available for all apps.
 Clace integrates with TailwindCSS/DaisyUI for styling and has <a href="https://esbuild.github.io/">esbuild</a> built-in for <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules">ESM</a> support.
 Data persistence to sqlite is supported using a document store interface.
 Clace manages request routing and SSL certificates creation and renewal, so a separate web server is not required.

 <h2>Installation</h2>
-To install, start the service and create an app, run:
+To install, start the service and create an app on <b>Linux or OSX</b>, run:
 <br>

 <div class="index-code" style="text-align: left;">